The AI life cycle for business: basics for successful AI projects

 Data quality, quantity, and balance are the decisive points in data collection.
 The more training data we have and the better the quality and balancing are, the better the model will learn and predict accurately, and the more trustworthy AI will become.

-First, an initial data collection is needed, then the process continues with activities to get familiar with the data, identify data quality issues, discover first insights into the data or detect interesting subsets to form hypotheses.
+First, an initial data acquisition is needed, then the process continues with activities to get familiar with the data, identify data quality issues, discover first insights into the data or detect interesting subsets to form hypotheses.

 The quality of the samples is important because wrong or misleading samples (called noisy data) or metadata with questionable usefulness will confuse the model and drastically plunge the prediction quality.
 The data quality is improved with data cleaning, which means cleaning the data by identifying noise, false or misleading data, and correcting or removing it from the training set.